How Your Credit Utilization Rate Is Affecting Your Credit Score

 You might not plan on becoming a credit expert, but learning how to build and keep a good credit score is an important part of managing your borrowing.
 And your credit utilization rate is a significant contributing factor to your score.

 Here’s what you need to know about this rate and how it could impact your credit score.

 What Is a Credit Utilization Rate?

 When researching credit scoring, you might come across questions like “What is a FICO Score?” and terms such as payment mix, credit score makeup and length of credit history.
-You might come across the term “credit utilization.”
-Your credit utilization rate refers to how much of your credit you are using, or the amount of your credit account balance compared to your available credit.
+You might also come across the term “credit utilization.”
+Your credit utilization rate refers to how much of your credit you are using or the amount of your credit account balance compared to your available credit.
 In other words, a credit utilization rate is a number that represents the percentage of available credit that you’re using.